Timeline of Wikipedia–U.S. government conflicts: May 2025: Bipartisan House letter about antisemitism on Wikipedia

-On May 1, 2025, U.S. Reps.
-Debbie Wasserman Schultz (D–FL) and Don Bacon (R–NE) led a bipartisan group of 23 members in sending a letter to Maryana Iskander, CEO of the Wikimedia Foundation (WMF), expressing concern about antisemitism and anti-Israel bias on Wikipedia and requesting detailed information on safeguards, oversight, and transparency.
-The letter cited a March 2025 report by the Anti-Defamation League alleging a coordinated, years-long campaign by approximately 30 editors to skew content on Israel-related pages, and referenced recent actions by Wikipedia’s English-language Arbitration Committee that resulted in topic bans for eight editors in the Israel–Palestine topic area.
+On May 1, 2025, U.S. Representatives Debbie Wasserman Schultz (D–FL) and Don Bacon (R–NE) led a bipartisan group of twenty-three members in sending a letter to Maryana Iskander, CEO of the Wikimedia Foundation (WMF), expressing concern about antisemitism and anti-Israel bias on Wikipedia and requesting detailed information on safeguards, oversight, and transparency.
+The letter cited a March 2025 report by the Anti-Defamation League (ADL) alleging a coordinated, years-long campaign by approximately 30 editors to skew content on Israel-related pages, and referenced recent actions by Wikipedia’s English-language Arbitration Committee that resulted in topic bans for eight editors in the Israel–Palestine topic area.

 The lawmakers asked WMF to describe (1) safeguards against coordinated campaigns or foreign interference; (2) oversight of editors and administrators; (3) measures to prevent antisemitic, anti-Zionist, or anti-Israel bias; and (4) steps to increase transparency, including data on disputes, reversions, and administrator actions, and whether additional AI tools are being considered to enforce policies.
 Wasserman Schultz characterized the letter as bipartisan pressure on WMF to clarify and strengthen enforcement around Israel-related content.
 The ADL report referenced in the letter drew mixed reactions; some scholars and commentators questioned aspects of its methodology and conclusions.

-August 2025 – present: House investigation of Wikipedia
+August 2025–present: House investigation of Wikipedia

 On August 27, 2025, the House Committee on Oversight and Government Reform—through Chair James Comer (R–KY) and Subcommittee on Cybersecurity, Information Technology, and Government Innovation Chair Nancy Mace (R–SC)—announced an investigation into alleged organized efforts to manipulate Wikipedia entries in order to influence U.S. public opinion, citing concerns about foreign information operations and activity linked to U.S.-subsidized academic institutions.
 In a letter the same day to Maryana Iskander, CEO of the Wikimedia Foundation (WMF), the lawmakers wrote that "multiple studies and reports" indicated attempts to bias Wikipedia content—including alleged anti-Israel and pro-Kremlin campaigns—and asked for documents and data "as soon as possible but no later than September 10, 2025."
 The Committee's press release framed the inquiry in the context of Wikipedia's influence on readers and on AI chatbots.
 Press coverage described the move as a Republican-led probe into alleged bias, with some outlets emphasizing a focus on Israel-related articles and on pro-Kremlin editing networks.